melipass/umayor-vip-python-nanomagnetismo/README.md

 # 3D spins animations in Blender

 ## About this repo
-This repository contains Python code written during Universidad Mayor's Vertically Integrated Project **Python animations for applications in nanomagnetism**.
+This repository contains code written during Universidad Mayor's Vertically Integrated Project **Python animations for applications in nanomagnetism**.
 [Read more](https://cib.umayor.cl/en/news/vip-projects-the-tool-that-fosters-the-link-between-undergraduate-and-research-carried-out-in-the-u-mayor).
 It is meant to help physics researchers create spins animations in Blender.

 A demo has been left in the ``src`` folder.
 It creates an animation based on the output of a cellular automata algorithm that writes 2D spins matrices into the ``matrices`` folder, using keyframe information from the ``config.json`` file.